Office: International Student and Scholar Services

 Placement Testing Requirements for International Students

-Once admitted, all undergraduate international students (including transfer students) may be required to take one or more placement tests in order to determine placement in mathematics unless specifically exempted by the university.
-International students may choose to take the placement test in reading and writing if they wish to be exempt from “ENGI 099 Writing Workshop for International Students (3 credits) ,” “ENGI 080 Writing Laboratory for International Students (1 credit) ”, and “RDG 091 Reading Workshop (3 credits) .”
+Once admitted, all undergraduate international students (including transfer students) may be required to take one or more placement tests in order to determine placement in mathematics, English, and/or reading, unless specifically exempted by the university.
 All placement tests may be taken only once and must be taken within a student’s first semester at NKU.
-However, students may opt to re-test once after 30 days have passed from the initial placement test.
+A student may re-test one time for a fee (must wait 30 days in between testing sessions).
 If international students do not place into a college-level course, they will be placed into the appropriate developmental course.
+For more information, please refer to the Placement Testing office’s website (http://testing.nku.edu).

 NKU College-Readiness Standards